A visit to Kirstenbosch Botanical Gardens

 – Concerts: In summer they have concerts on the lawns.
 See here.
 Bring your own wine and a picnic.

-Whatever you do, don’t miss Kirstenbosch on your next visit to Cape Town.
+Whatever you do, don’t miss Kirstenbosch when in Cape Town.

 Related: Paragliding over Cape Town